huuthuan-nguyen/deepcode/_posts/2022-08-06-create-your-first-component-in-reactjs.md

 categories: [ ReactJS, create, component ]
 image: assets/images/reactjs-banner.png
 ---
 I will help you to create your first component with this guide.
-This guide also assume you familiar with Typescript.
+This guide also assume you were familiar with Typescript.

 1. We have a new basic reactjs project with following folder structure
 ```